OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 Objective 5: Customer Satisfaction Analysis (Chi-Square Test for Association).
 This involved using a chi-square test to examine if there is a significant relationship between satisfaction level and membership type. <br />

-Objective 6: Effect of Discounts on Purchase Behaviour (t-test ) This was achieved using a t-test to compare the average total spend between customers who received a discount versus those who did not. <br />
+Objective 6: Effect of Discounts on Purchase Behaviour (t-test ) This was achieved using a t-test to compare the average total spent between customers who received a discount versus those who did not. <br />

 Objective 7: Retention Analysis (Correlations).
 This was achieved using correlation analysis to study the relationship between the days since the last purchase, satisfaction level and membership type.